 Why it should not be a priority

 Culture fit is based on a ‘feeling’.
-The hiring manager drew a conclusion that a candidate would not fit well within the company due to their own viewpoint, formed when interviewing.
+The hiring manager concluded that a candidate would not fit well within the company due to their viewpoint, formed when interviewing.
 Therefore this is something very personal and opinions will differ between each hiring professional – making it difficult to rationalise.

 - Open to bias